 True vapor pressure the vapor pressure of a volatile substance under actual conditions of storage or transfer.
 Used oil any oil that has been refined from crude oil, or any synthetic oil, that has been used and as a result of such use is contaminated by physical or chemical impurities.
 Variance stream a non-cooling water discharge to the seawater cooling system.
 VOC Volatile Organic Compound - any compound of carbon, excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions.
-The following have been determined to have negligible photochemical reactivity, and are not VOCs: methane; ethane; acetone; cyclic, branched or completely methylated siloxanes; methylene chloride (dichloromethane); perchloroethylene (tetrachloroethylene); 1,1,1-trichloroethane (methyl chloroform); 1,1,2-trichloro-1,2,2-trifluoroethane (CFC-113); trichlorotrifluormethane (CFC-11); dichlorodifluoromethane (CFC-12); chlorodifluoromethane (HCHC-22); trifluoromethane (HFC-23); 1,2-dichloro 1,1,2,2-tetrafluorothane (CFC-114); Chloropentafluoroethane (CFC-115); 1,1,1-trifluoro 2,2-dichloroethane (HCFC-123); 1,1,1,2-tetrafluoroethane (HFC-134a);2-chloro-1,1,1,2-tetrafluoroethane (HFC-134a);2-chloro-1,1,1,2-tetrafluoroethane (HFC-134a); 1,1,1 trifluoroethane (HCFC-143a); 1,1-difluoroethane (HFC-152a); parachlorobenzotrifluoride (PCBTF); 3,3-dichloro-1,1,2,2-pentafluoropropane (HCFC-225cb); 1,1,1,2,3,4,4,5,5,5-decafluoropentane (HFC 43-10mee); and perfluorocarbon compounds which fall into these classes: cyclic, branched or linear completely fluorinated alkanes cyclic, branched or linear completely fluorinated tertiary amines with no unstaturations sulphur containing perfluorocarbons with no unsaturations and with sulphur bonds only to carbon and fluorine.
-WMF Waste Management Facility which stores, treats, disposes of wastes using physical, chemical, thermal, landfilling and other WRF techniques Waste Recycling Facility which recover all recoverable and resalable materials out of wastes before disposing the residual wastes
+The following have been determined to have negligible photochemical reactivity, and are not VOCs: methane; ethane; acetone; cyclic, branched or completely methylated siloxanes; methylene chloride (dichloromethane); perchloroethylene (tetrachloroethylene); 1,1,1-trichloroethane (methyl chloroform); 1,1,2-trichloro-1,2,2-trifluoroethane (CFC-113); trichlorotrifluormethane (CFC-11); dichlorodifluoromethane (CFC-12); chlorodifluoromethane (HCHC-22); trifluoromethane (HFC-23); 1,2-dichloro 1,1,2,2-tetrafluorothane (CFC-114); Chloropentafluoroethane (CFC-115); 1,1,1-trifluoro 2,2-dichloroethane (HCFC-123); 1,1,1,2-tetrafluoroethane (HFC-134a);2-chloro-1,1,1,2-tetrafluoroethane (HFC-134); 1,1,1 trifluoroethane (HCFC-143a); 1,1-difluoroethane (HFC-152a); parachlorobenzotrifluoride (PCBTF); 3,3-dichloro-1,1,1,2,2-pentafluoropropane (HCFC-225ca); 1,3-dichloro-1,1,2,2,3-pentafluoropropane (HCFC-225cb); 1,1,1,2,3,4,4,5,5,5-decafluoropentane (HFC 43-10mee); and perfluorocarbon compounds which fall into these classes: cyclic, branched or linear completely fluorinated alkanes cyclic, branched or linear completely fluorinated ethers with no unstaturations cyclic, branched or linear completely fluorinated tertiary amines with no unstaturations sulphur containing perfluorocarbons with no unsaturations and with sulphur bonds only to carbon and fluorine.
+WMF Waste Management Facility which stores, treats, disposes of wastes using physical, chemical, thermal, landfilling and other techniques WRF Waste Recycling Facility which recover all recoverable and resalable materials out of wastes before disposing the residual wastes

-The Royal Commission (RC) is an autonomous organization of the Saudi Arabian Government established by Royal decrees in 1975 and 2009, with an authority within the boundaries of industrial cities, Jubail, Yanbu and Ras Al-Khair having a wide array of responsibilities as city administrator (manager) including regulating environment, community, industrial , infrastructure, seaports, recreation and other related services.
+The Royal Commission (RC) is an autonomous organization of the Saudi Arabian Government established by Royal decrees in 1975 and 2009, with an authority within the boundaries of industrial cities, Jubail, Yanbu and Ras Al-Khair having a wide array of responsibilities as city administrator (manager) including regulating environment, community, industrial, infrastructure, seaports, recreation and other related services.

-The RC is also an environmental regulating body, responsible for controlling pollution associated with the development and operation of its industrial cities .
+The RC is also an environmental regulating body, responsible for controlling pollution associated with the development and operation of its industrial cities.
 The Royal Commission has, thus, developed and adopted regulations, standards and guidelines to control all types of substances emitted, discharged, or deposited, and noise generated within sources inside the industrial cities.